 What is special about Fingal’s cave?

-The Fingal Cave has an incredible geological and historical heritage that is unlike any other cave in the world.
-At 72 ft tall and 220 ft wide, the hexagonal basalt columns that make up the interior walls are strikingly impressive right in the middle of the deep and swelling sea.
+Unlike any other cave, the Fingal Cave has an incredible geological and historical heritage.
+At 72 feet tall and 220 feet wide, the hexagonal basalt columns that make up the interior walls are strikingly impressive, right in the middle of the deep and swelling sea.

 Related Resources